 The Library purchased the KOHA Open-Source Integrated Library and is currently in the process of re-cataloguing all of its book collection in order to meet international standards and to be part of the Cyprus Libraries Union Catalogue.

-To assist research, the Library subscribes to a number of databases such as Academic Onefile-Infotrac, Proquest Central, PsyArticles, ACM Digital Library, Emerald Insight 200, EBSCO’S Academic Complete and Business Source Complete, Sage, Medline Complete, CINAHL Plus fulltext, Health and Wellness Resource Center-Infotrac, Science Direct’s Health and Life Sciences, Health and Medical Complete-Proquest, IEEE and many more through its internet facilities.
+To assist research, the Library subscribes to a number of databases such as Academic Onefile-Infotrac, Proquest Central, PsyArticles, ACM Digital Library, Emerald Insight 200, EBSCO’S Academic Ultimate and Business Source Ultimate, Sage, Taylor & Francis, Kluwer Law, Standard and Poor’s Capital IQ, LexisNexis, Medline Complete, CINAHL Plus fulltext, Elsevier’s Freedom Collection, Health and Medical Complete-Proquest, Nature, Springer, IEEE, Westlaw International, Wiley, and many more through its internet facilities.
 The databases provide users with access to full-text magazines, journals, newspapers, conference proceedings, company reports and many more.
-Currently users have access to over 69,000 unique e-journal titles and over 230,000 e-books.
+Currently users have access to 100,000+ e-journals titles and 230,000+ e-books.

 A library user can borrow up to seven books at a time, for a period of three weeks.
 A user, wishing to keep the books for longer period, can do so by renewing the books at the Library.
 Students cannot borrow books marked with a red sticker.
 Such books are used as reference or are put on reserve for certain classes.
 When books are overdue, students are notified through the mail or by email and have to pay a fine of 50 cents a day.
 Money from fines goes toward buying books for the library.